To submit your-30-Day Notice

 At the meeting, the applicant will be asked to walk the committee through their application and may be asked to agree to stipulations regarding the establishment’s hours or proposed method of operation.

-The Business Affairs and Street Activities Committee will then vote on a resolution of either: no objection, no objection contingent upon agreed upon stipulations, or objection to the application.
+The Business Affairs & Licensing Committee will then vote on a resolution of either: no objection, no objection contingent upon agreed upon stipulations, or objection to the application.

-The chair of the Business Affairs and Street Activities Committee will present this resolution for a vote of the Full Board at the next monthly full board meeting.
+The chair of the Business Affairs & Licensing Committee will present this resolution for a vote of the Full Board at the next monthly full board meeting.